expfactory-experiments/nback-10min-animals/README.md

 There are two key differences.
 First, nback-10min-animals is only 10-minutes in length.
 Second, nback-10min-animals uses animal objects as stimuli instead of letters.
 The motivation to use animals instead of letters was to create a better user experience and minimize the influence of culture and English language fluency on performance.

-This task also used two attention probes to catch inattentive participants, and has a more user-friendly set of instructions.
+This task also uses two attention probes to catch inattentive participants and has a more user-friendly set of instructions.

 ### How much shorter is it?